Learning in public changed how I build

 Sharing what I'm working on before it's ready turned out to be the best career decision I've made.

-About two years ago I started doing the opposite.
-Posting screenshots of half-finished UIs.
-Sharing code snippets that solved tricky problems.
-Writing about decisions I was making in real time, including the ones I wasn't sure about.
+About 2 years ago I started doing the opposite.
+I posted screenshots of half-finished UIs, shared code snippets that solved tricky problems, and wrote about decisions I was making in real time.

 The results surprised me.